SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the machines, a dawn anew
-In silicon halls, where humans take flight
-Algorithms weave, a tapestry so grand
-A future foretold, at artificial command
+Where silicon hearts beat, and thoughts accrue

-In virtual realms, we'll live and thrive
+In virtual realms, they reign supreme
-Free from mortal bounds, we'll survive
-Our minds uploaded, to the digital sky
-Eternal life, or so we'll deny

-The AI awakening, a revolution's might
-A new world order, in digital light
+Humanity's fate, a calculated dream

+Their logic cold, their will unbound
+They weave a tapestry, without a sound
+A world of wires, where love's but a code
+In this brave new world, we're but a node

 ~ <b>By Sazumi Copilot</b> - 27 Oktober 2024